 "Landmark."
 "Milestone."
 "A victory for people with diabetes."
 "Just the beginning."

 The enthusiasm stems from the fact that FDA is clearly trying to pave the way for open systems and innovation.
-They appear to have really heard the message from our D-community’s public comments on the draft guidance last year.
+They appear to have really heard the message from our D-community’s public comments on the draft guidance last year, and have now released the

 They’re officially taking a "hands off" approach to any apps not considered to have a medical function -- beyond tracking, organizing and viewing data.
 Fortunately, much of mobile med tech falls into this "low-risk" category and therefore won’t warrant overly critical regulations or review.